How to get a tourist visa for Vietnam!

 Vietnam is a large country with many places of interest spread out all over.
 You will need more than a 90-day stay to visit them all.
 Nevertheless, it is possible to visit the most famous ones in a few days, by establishing a very precise itinerary.
 We suggest a route to visit Vietnam during your stay.

 To start your visit to Vietnam, we recommend that you start with a visit to Hanoi.
 It dates from 1010 and was founded by King Ly Thai To.
 It is the crossroads of the country's economic, political and cultural relations.
-Despite the modernization that has taken place around the city, it retains its identity through its old houses, the appearance of its streets, its museums and its religious temples.
+Despite the modernization that has taken place around the city, it retains its identity thanks to its old houses, the appearance of its streets, its museums and its religious temples.

 If you want to know more about Vietnamese history, a visit to this city during your stay will teach you enough.
 After spending 2-3 days in the thousand-year-old capital, head for SAPA, the summer capital.
 It was founded in 1903 under the French administration and has become the favourite city of the Vietnamese middle class.
 It is a destination of choice for tourists who are seduced by the exceptional picture presented by the endless rice fields.
 It is also an opportunity to meet people of different ethnicities during your stay.